Coronation of the British monarch: Investing

 The sovereign is then enrobed in the colobium sindonis (shroud tunic), over which is placed the supertunica.

 The Lord Great Chamberlain presents the spurs, which represent chivalry.
 The Archbishop of Canterbury, assisted by other bishops, then presents the Sword of State to the sovereign, who places it on the altar.
 The sovereign is then further robed, this time receiving bracelets and putting the Robe Royal and Stole Royal on top of the supertunica.
 The Archbishop then delivers several Crown Jewels to the sovereign.
 First, he delivers the Orb, a hollow gold sphere decorated with precious and semi-precious stones.
-The Orb is surmounted by a cross, representing the rule of Jesus over the world; it is returned to the altar immediately after being received.
-Next, the sovereign receives a ring representing their "marriage" to the nation.
+The Orb is surmounted by a cross, representing the dominion of the divine over the world; it is returned to the altar immediately after being received.
+Next, the sovereign receives a ring representing their "marriage" to their territories, their subjects, and the divine.
 The Sovereign's Sceptre with Dove, so called because it is surmounted by a dove representing the Holy Ghost, and the Sovereign's Sceptre with Cross, which incorporates Cullinan I, are delivered to the sovereign.